-Conditions, such as Klinefelter's syndrome, where the testicles do not develop normally, may increase a person's risk of testicular cancer.
+- Abnormal testicular development - conditions, such as Klinefelter's syndrome, where the testicles do not develop normally, may increase a person's risk of testicular cancer.

-This is an uncommon complication of mumps in which one or both testicles become inflamed.
+- Mumps orchitis - this is an uncommon complication of mumps in which one or both testicles become inflamed.

 Having a vasectomy does not increase a man's risk of developing testicular cancer.